“We therefore ought to receive such, that we may become fellow workers for the truth.”

-The word “we” is emphatic in the Greek.
+The word “we” is emphatic in Greek.
 Since Christian workers do not rely on non-Christians for support, Christians must support them.
-As Christians we must do what we do not expect non-Christians to do.
+As Christians, we must do what we do not expect non-Christians to do.

 By receiving these itinerant evangelists, Gaius became a part of the movement called “fellow workers for the truth.”
 The word “become” means to become something that you were not previously.
 Gaius was not a fellow worker for the truth until he started financially supporting itinerant evangelists.

 Christians work for the truth.
 If it were not for Gaius, the interest of the truth would not advance.
 If Gaius did not provide financially for John’s itinerant evangelists, the truth would not go forward as it does now that Gaius provides for them.
 Gaius, by his financial support, is a partner with John’s evangelistic team.

 The word “for” in “for the truth” conveys the idea to promote the truth.
 Financial support for evangelists makes evangelism more operative in its dynamic.

 Those who financially support people in ministry share personally in their ministry.

 Giving financial support to Christian workers makes the giver a partner with the receiver.

 1 Co 3:9, “For we are God’s fellow workers; you are God’s field, you are God’s building.”